gdoumenc/coworks/docs/tech.rst

 Blueprints
 ^^^^^^^^^^

-Coworks blueprints are used to add to your application more routes deriving from logical components.
+CoWorks blueprints are used to add to your application more routes deriving from logical components.
 Blueprints allow you to complete your microservices with transversal functionalities.

 Blueprints are a part of Flask.
 To learn more about how Blueprints are implemented and used in Flask,